Maki-Nakagawa-Sakata matrix and Froggatt-Nielsen mechanism: MODEL AND FROGGATT-NIELSEN MECHANISM

 In this study we choose $SU(6) \times SU(2)_R$ as a unification gauge symmetry at the underlying string scale $M_S$, which can be derived from the perturbative heterotic superstring theory via the flux breaking \cite{Matsu1}.
 In terms of $E_6$ we set matter superfields which consist of three families and one vector-like multiplet, i.e., \beq 3 \times {\bf 27}(\Phi_{1,2,3}) + ({\bf 27}(\Phi_0)+\overline{\bf 27}({\bar \Phi})) . \eeq The superfields $\Phi$ are decomposed into two multiplets of $G= SU(6) \times SU(2)_R$ as \beq \Phi({\bf 27})=\left\{

 \right. \eeq where $g$, $g^c$ and $H_u$, $H_d$ represent colored Higgs and $SU(2)_L$-doublet Higgs superfields, respectively.
 Doublet Higgs and color-triplet Higgs fields belong to different representations of $G$ and this situation is favorable to solve the triplet-doublet splitting problem.
-The superfields $N^c$ and $S$ are R-handed neutrinos and $SO(10)$-singlets, respectively.
+The superfields $N^c$ and $S$ are $R$-handed neutrinos and $SO(10)$-singlets, respectively.
 Although $D^c$ and $g^c$ as well as $L$ and $H_d$ have the same quantum numbers under the standard model gauge group $G_{\rm SM} = SU(3)_c \times SU(2)_L \times U(1)_Y$, they belong to different irreducible representations of $G$.
-We assign odd R-parity to the superfields $\Phi_{1,2,3}$ and even to $\Phi_0$ and $\bar{\Phi}$, respectively.
-Since ordinary Higgs doublets have even R-parity, they are contained in $\Phi_0$.
-It is assumed that R-parity remains unbroken down to the electroweak scale.
+We assign odd $R$-parity to superfields $\Phi_{1,2,3}$ and even to $\Phi_0$ and $\bar{\Phi}$, respectively.
+Since ordinary Higgs doublets have even $R$-parity, they are contained in $\Phi_0$.
+It is assumed that $R$-parity remains unbroken down to the electroweak scale.